Prof Tara Spires-Jones

 • 2021 - present: Alzheimer’s Research UK Scientific Advisory Board member

-• 2017 - present: Professor of Neurodegeneration, UK Dementia Research Institute Programme Lead, Deputy Director of the Centre for Discovery Brain Sciences; University of Edinburgh (funded by UofE, ERC Consolidator Award, and the UK Dementia Research Instutute)
+• 2017 - present: Professor of Neurodegeneration, UK Dementia Research Institute Programme Lead, (funded by UofE, ERC Consolidator Award, and the UK Dementia Research Instutute)

 • 2016 - 2017: Interim Director, Centre for Cognitive and Neural Systems; University of Edinburgh (funded by UofE and ERC Consolidator Award)